ranjithchodavarapu/Face-Mask-Detection-/README.md

 # Face-Mask-Detection-
-linke to the data set will be given later
+link to the data set will be given later